-His presentation was a mass of bullet points and small text descriptions most unlikely to be readable by his audience at the Jefferies 6th Annual Global Industrial and A&D Conference in New York–a prestigious event.
+His presentation was a mass of bullet points and small text descriptions.
+No-one in his audience at the Jefferies 2010 Annual Global Industrial and A&D Conference in New York could possibly have read the detail on the screen.
+It was a prestigious event, by all accounts.
+But his audience weren’t that enlightened by the end.

 Doubtless he presented every single detail of financial reference so that the presentation could be read later by his audience.
-That’s a problem, because no one ever reads a PowerPoint presentation after the event.
+That’s a problem.
+Because no one ever reads a PowerPoint presentation after the event.
+Well, maybe the analysts at Jefferies do.
+But we suspect they have a digital version of the presentation and the Excel files as well.
+They probably revel in PowerPoint text overload.
+But, that’s really their job.

-The presentation contained an appendix at the end.
+The PowerPoint presentation contained an appendix at the end.
 That was a good touch for the question and answer session following the presentation.
 But, here again, the text on the slides was too small to read.
+Too small a font doesn’t work.
+If you can barely read your text at arm’s length, then it’s not going to be more legible on a screen.
+That’s stretching the imagination.

-His visual imagery was to a good standard but the images could have been larger and used more extensively.
+His PowerPoint visual imagery was to a good standard.
+But the images could have been larger and used more extensively.
+Perhaps his media relations team could also use a template other than a Microsoft standard.
+They are so rigid.
+And dull.

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+